Scottish Australians

-According to the 2021 Australian census, 130,060 Australian residents were born in Scotland, while 2,176,777 claimed Scottish ancestry, either alone or in combination with another ancestry.
+According to the 2021 Australian Census, 130,060 people in Australia were born in Scotland while 2,176,777 claimed Scottish ancestry, either alone or in combination with another ancestry.

 History

 The links between Scotland and Australia stretch back to the first British expedition of the Endeavour under command of Lieutenant James Cook who was himself the son of a Scottish ploughman.
 Cook navigated and charted the east coast of Australia, making first landfall at Botany Bay on 29 April 1770.
 His reports in Cook's expedition would lead to British settlement of the continent, and during the voyage Cook also named two groups of Pacific islands in honour of Scotland: New Caledonia and the New Hebrides.
 The first European to die on Australian soil was a Scot; Forbey Sutherland from Orkney, an able seaman died on 30 April 1770 of consumption and was the first to be buried on the colony by Captain Cook, who named Sutherland Point at Botany Bay in his honour.